UniversalDependencies/docs/_gub/index.md

 ## Morphology

-* Tupinambá nouns are not marked for gender.
+* Guajajara nouns are not marked for gender.
 Number is optionally marked.
 * Nous can take the following [Cases](https://universaldependencies.org/u/feat/Case.html): `Tra` and `Loc`.
 There different locatives, which areasigned the following features: `Case=LocPunc` (punctual locative), `CASE=LocDif` (diffuse locative).
 * What has been traditionally called circunstantial mood or indicative II in some Tupí-Guaraní languages referes to the nominalization of a predicate and the fronting of an adverbial expression.
 The nominalized form of the verb takes `Nomz=Circ` as feature and value.